Preparing for the Reappointment or Promotion Review

 Professoriate and Clinician Educators

-At the same time, it is important to understand that the faculty member must be an active partner in the process of preparing for reappointment or promotion and that the ultimate responsibility for career trajectory and success lies with him or her.
+At the same time, it is important to understand that the faculty member must be an active partner in the process of preparing for reappointment or promotion and that the ultimate responsibility for career trajectory and success lies with themselves.
 As the primary stakeholder in the process, the faculty member should actively seek out information that will be of value and benefit in preparing for the reappointment or promotion review.
 The investment of time and effort in learning as much as possible about what is expected can pay dividends later.

 Things to do: